 I feel passionate about the self-care topic because in the past I have not prioritised my own self-care as much I have should have.
 I have definitely been guilty of attempting to spin too many plates at once and spreading myself too thin.
 And although I believe, at times, it's absolutely necessary to push yourself hard in order to achieve your goals, it should not be at the cost of neglecting your own care.

 In my opinion, self-care boils down to education and prioritisation.
-As we come to the end of the year, take the next week to reflect on the components of your life: work, relationships, family and health.
+It's Self Care Week and as we near the end of the year, take the next seven days to reflect on the components of your life: work, relationships, family and health.
 Take time to think about what needs to happen for you to carry out all the roles you have in your life in the most efficient and optimised way.

 Once you have insight into your life and lifestyle, you can then make each one a priority.
 Often the hardest part is making it happen, but remember small changes to your daily life often make the biggest impact.